Finding stocking stuffers for kids can be challenging if you are searching for something that can be fun and useful.

-Stocking stuffers need to be small enough to fit into the stocking, if they don’t then it might as well be another another gift.
+They need to be small enough to fit into the stocking because if they don’t then it might as well be another another gift.

-Since I love telling you about toys that are exceptional for a child’s learning and development I will list stocking stuffer ideas that your kids will enjoy and hopefully also learn a bit from.
+Since I love sharing information about toys that are exceptional for a child’s learning and development I will list stocking stuffer ideas that your kids will enjoy and hopefully also learn a bit from.

-As an added bonus, these little finds are all under $20 (some cost as little as $1.95).
+As an added bonus, these little finds are all under $20.

 Spirographs are a fun way to get artistic without having to be good at art!

 And if you travel and hate how much time your kids spend on screens this is a way to keep them occupied in the car, on a plane or even riding the train!